Horses in Jamaica: From the 1800s to the 1960s

-Horse racing, a typically British sport involving Thoroughbreds, developed throughout the 19th century.
+Horse racing, a typically British sport involving Thoroughbreds (horses bred for racing), developed throughout the 19th century.

 In 1857, retired English judge Edward Chitty contacted Colonial Secretary Henry Labouchere, then in search of military remounts, and presented himself as one of Jamaica's finest horse masters, arguing that Jamaican horses were among the best for remounting light cavalry.
 In 1887, the Royal United Service Institution debated whether Jamaica could be a supplier of horses to the British Army.
 During these discussions, the possibility of finding large horses in Jamaica and the good quality of local breeding were emphasised.